jackfoxy/urQL/docs/ref-ch01-introduction.md

 The scripting language, _urQL_, derives from SQL and varies in only a few cases.

-Queries are constructed in FROM..WHERE..SELECT.. order, the order of events in plan exection.
+Queries are constructed in FROM..WHERE..SELECT.. order, the order of events in plan execution.
 (The user should be cognizant of the ordering of events.)

 Columns are atoms with auras.